imdecoder/imdecoder.github.io/resume.md

 Responsibility:

 - Maintain legacy business logical code
-- Refactor legacy business logical code into Symonfy framework
+- Refactor legacy business logical code into Symfony framework
-- Develop and maintain new features/business logic with Symonfy framework
+- Develop and maintain new features/business logic with Symfony framework

 #### Agentbox GO System

-Agentbox GO System is a mobile and simplify version of Agentbox CRM System.
-System is build by PHP with procedure code.
-We are still moving to use Symonfy 2 framework that built for Agentbox CRM System.
+Agentbox GO System is a mobile and simplifies version of Agentbox CRM System.
+The system is built by PHP with object-oriented programming.

 Architecture: